Revised October 2015

 * Prior to participation, each panel member submitted a financial disclosure form in accordance with the program’s conflict of interest policy.
 Two panel members reported potential conflicts with Gilead, manufacturer of Truvada.
 JB-M, Speaker’s Bureau; AU, Speaker’s Bureau.

-PrEP has not been studied in individuals younger than 18 years of age.
 Studies of other antiretroviral agents for use as PrEP, such as maraviroc, rilpivirine, and dapivirine, are underway.

 PrEP should not be offered as a sole intervention for HIV prevention.
 PrEP should only be prescribed as part of a comprehensive prevention plan that includes counseling and education about the following: